Psychiatric Mental Health Nurse Practitioner Certificate Program

 Program Description

-The Post-Master’s Psychiatric Mental Health Nurse Practitioner (PMHNP) program is designed as a post graduate certificate course of study available for registered nurses with a Master of Science in Nursing or Doctorate in Nursing Practice degree seeking a secondary specialty.
+The Post-Master’s Psychiatric Mental Health Nurse Practitioner (PMHNP) certificate is designed as a post master's certificate available for registered nurses with a Master of Science in Nursing or Doctorate in Nursing Practice degree seeking a secondary specialty.
 The coursework and practicums will prepare graduates to assume a healthcare provider role as an advanced practice registered nurse (APRN) to provide health care for clients across the lifespan with psychiatric and mental healthcare needs.
-The PMHNP program prepares graduates to assess, diagnose, and provide clinical management through psychotherapy, psychopharmacology, and collaborative interventions to facilitate wellness and treatments for clients and their families in a variety of settings.
+The Post-Master's PMHNP certificate prepares graduates to assess, diagnose, and provide clinical management through psychotherapy, psychopharmacology, and collaborative interventions to facilitate wellness and treatments for clients and their families in a variety of settings.
 As a PMHNP provider, mental health services can be provided in the community, acute care, inpatient, telehealth, private practice, and a variety of healthcare settings for clients across the lifespan.
 Graduates will also engage in health promotion and illness prevention strategies with their population, utilizing research to improve patient care and patient care systems.
 The foundation for advance practice is focused on content included in the core courses in pathophysiology, pharmacotherapeutics, and health assessments.

 Upon completion of course requirements & clinical hours, graduates are eligible to take the national certification examination offered by the American Nurses’ Credentialing Center (ANCC) for recognition as a PMHNP.
-The curriculum also includes coursework required by the Texas Board of Nurse Examiners (TBON) to be qualified as an APRN, They will not, however, earn a second graduate degree.
+The curriculum also includes coursework required by the Texas Board of Nurse Examiners (TBON) to be qualified as an APRN.
+They will not, however, earn a second graduate degree.

 Program Learning Outcomes